-Access control is crucial if you want to implement a zero trust approach in securing your data.
-This security model limits users’ access and privileges to just what’s enough for them to accomplish their tasks, and requires authentication before they can make changes to your system and files.
+Access control is crucial if you want to implement a zero-trust approach to securing your data.
+This security model limits user access and privileges to just enough for them to accomplish their tasks, and requires authentication before they can make changes to your system and files.

 These backups are stored in multiple servers that are spread out across different geographical locations.
 In the event that one server fails or is destroyed, all the other servers — as well as your files — will remain intact, functional, and accessible.